Autodesk/hubble/docs/README.md

 ### Running the Tests

-To run the tests once:
+To run the tests and linter:

     $ npm test

+To run just the unit tests once:

+    $ npm run unit-test

 During local development, it may be nice to keep the test runner running in the background as one makes changes to the JavaScript source files (under `assets/js/`), or the test files (under `spec/`) so as to get immediate feedback.
 This mode will re-run the tests every time a source or test file changes.
 To run in this mode:

-    $ npm test -- --no-single-run --auto-watch
+    $ npm run unit-test -- --no-single-run --auto-watch

 #### Linting JavaScript